Cancer drugs can affect your bone marrow and blood causing:

 You can feel very tired.
-You might also become breathless because the amount of oxygen carried around your body is lower.
+You might also become breathless.
+This is because the amount of oxygen carried around your body is lower.

-Some chemotherapy drugs and biological therapies can make you anaemic.
-During treatment you have regular blood tests to check the number of red cells in your blood.
+Some chemotherapy drugs and targeted cancer drugs can make you anaemic.
+During treatment, you have regular blood tests to check the number of red cells in your blood.

 You can have a blood transfusion if they are very low.
-The new red cells in the blood transfusion pick up the oxygen from your lungs and carry it around your body to other tissues and organs.
-After a transfusion you will feel more energetic, less tired and less breathless.
+The new red cells in the blood transfusion pick up the oxygen from your lungs.
+They carry the oxygen around your body to other tissues and organs.
+After a transfusion, you will feel more energetic, less tired and less breathless.

 You might worry about getting an infection from a blood transfusion.
-All blood is now very carefully screened before it is used.
-The chances of getting an infection from a transfusion are extremely small.
+Laboratories now screen all blood before you have it.
+The chances of getting an infection from a transfusion are small.

 Red blood cell growth factor (EPO)

-Erythropoietin (or EPO) is a natural growth factor made by the kidneys.
+Erythropoietin (EPO) is a natural growth factor made by the kidneys.

 It encourages the bone marrow to make more red blood cells.
 In certain circumstances, EPO can help you to feel less tired and breathless.
-EPO can be made in the laboratory in larger amounts than we make naturally in our bodies.
+Manufacturers can make EPO in the laboratory.
+This is in larger amounts than we make in our bodies.

-The National Institute for Health and Care Excellence (NICE) says that women with ovarian cancer who have had chemotherapy with platinum drugs such as carboplatin or cisplatin can have EPO.
+The National Institute for Health and Care Excellence (NICE) suggests EPO for women with ovarian cancer.
+This is if they have had treatment with platinum drugs such as carboplatin or cisplatin.